ENGLISH (ENGL)

 Transfer Credit: CSU; UC

-Introduction to works that explore post-colonial experience and consciousness by authors primarily from the developing world, including Africa, the Middle East, Asia, and Latin America.
+Exploration of postcolonial experience and consciousness by authors primarily from the Global South, including Africa, the Middle East, Asia, and Latin America.
+Analysis of literary works and artifacts across genres.
 Total of 54 hours lecture.

 Transfer Credit: CSU; UC

-Reading and discussion of poetry, fiction, drama, and film, chiefly modern.
-Techniques involved in these literary forms.
+Reading and discussion of utopian and dystopian poetry, fiction, drama, and film, chiefly modern.
+Discussion of the storytelling, content development, and common themes involved in these literary forms, including world building, political commentary, allegory, and/or social critique.
 Total of 54 hours lecture.

 Transfer Credit: CSU; UC